Naomi Pescovitz presenting the 2017 Mark Pescovitz Scholarship to Jonathan Schwartz and Samantha Sinder

 Indianapolis Bureau of Jewish Education Jewish Studies Scholarship

-Application deadline: April 1.
+Application deadline extended: May 1.
 Awarding will take place at the beginning of June.

 A scholarship of $1,800 will be awarded from the Indianapolis Bureau of Jewish Education Endowment Fund to a graduating high school senior who demonstrates a commitment to lifelong Jewish learning, formal and informal, as a leader and participant.
 This student is actively engaged in post B’nai Mitzvah formal Jewish learning and is planning on continuing their Jewish studies at the collegiate or university level.